Ontario College Diploma in Urban Forestry Technician Co-op Curriculum

 This course deals with the natural factors affecting the establishment and growth of trees individually and in communities, and how these factors affect the future development of plant communities according to the principle of succession.
 The development of plantations and woodlots will be examined from a successional point of view.
 Students will examine, in detail, the use of site classification systems and soil surveys as tools in silviculture decision making.

-The course provides the urban forestry students skills in data acquisition, data management, and spatial analysis through a series of real-time projects.
-The course will stress the effective meshing of multiple technologies (GPS, GIS, LIDAR modelling programs) to transfer "street level" data to comprehensive reports/maps for quality decision making.
+This course provides students with skills in data acquisition, data management and spatial analysis through a series of hands on projects.
+The course will stress the effective meshing of multiple technologies (GPS, GIS, & Drafting) to transfer real world data into comprehensive maps for quality decision making.

 There are two key areas of trees that must be looked at in order to grow trees successfully.
 Tree management from the ground up and tree roots and soil below ground.
 This course will look at the latter of the 2.
 Students will understand the contrast of natural soils and urban soils.
 They will learn the challenges trees face growing in urban soils and the importance of maintaining healthy soil in the built environment.